Essence of berlin

 Khwan

-This resto in the R.A.W Gelände in Friedrichshain specialises in cooking Thai-inspired dishes over an open fire.
+This resto in the R.A.W Gelände in Friedrichshain specializes in cooking Thai-inspired dishes over an open fire.
 Dining here is much less stiff than the first couple of entries on our list – many of the dishes come as sharing platters and are designed to be eaten with your fingers.
-The smoked chicken – with lemongrass, wild ginger and tamarind – is outrageous, as are the crispy-fried fermented pork ribs.
+The smoked chicken – with lemongrass, wild ginger, and tamarind – is outrageous, as are the crispy-fried fermented pork ribs.
 Make sure you get yourself a lethal spiced papaya salad and some of the grilled giant Dutch oysters to go alongside too.
-Dishes cost between €5 - 20.
+Dishes cost between €5 - 40.

 Night Kitchen